WojtekKamilowski/CI_PP1_CDVMR/README.md

 - WebAIM to identify the color that would match the design choice and accessibility requirements.

 ## Features
-On the website there are four pages with fourteen features in total.
+On the website there are four pages with twelve features in total.

 ### Logo and Navigation Bar
 - It is included on all four pages.